• Skip to primary navigation

 Recipe source

-How many of you have a memory of this simple cake from your childhood?
+How many of you remember this simple cake from your childhood?

-In Italian, this cake is referred to as Pan di Spanga which translates into the bread of Spain.
+In Italian, this cake is referred to as Pan di Spagna which translates into the bread of Spain.

 In my family, there were two variations.
 One with leavening agents like this Italian cake and one without.

-My mom and nonna would often make this homemade sponge cake and serve it with fresh fruit salad, during both the summer and winter months.
+My mom and Nonna would often make this homemade sponge cake and serve it with a fresh fruit salad, during both the summer and winter months.

-I remember she would use a manual egg beater, the one with a hand crank.
+I remember she would use a manual egg beater with a hand crank.
 Do you remember that gadget?

-Every Italian family had their version of this cake.
+Every Italian family has its version of this cake.
 It would sometimes be transformed into a festive Italian Rum Cake.
 You know, the cake that was used to celebrate everyone’s birthday, no exceptions.

 Looking back, I never complained… it meant we would have cake at least once a month.